lsst-sqre/sqr-031/index.rst

 Start the k3s master
 --------------------

-Start the k3s server with the following commands:
+Start the k3s master with the following commands:

 .. code-block:: bash